 - You turned down Medicare Part B coverage when you first got Medicare Part A coverage.

 - You or your spouse worked for the railroad industry.

 Don’t Miss These Important Medicare Enrollment Periods

 For more information on how and when to enroll, contact the Social Security Administration, or visit a local Social Security office.
 Those who have been receiving social security disability benefits for at least two years can qualify for Medicare automatically.
-You can also learn more about Medicare enrollment forms and related information online through the Medicare.gov website.
+You can also check your current and future Medicare enrollment and other Medicare-related information online through the Medicare.gov website.